aws-samples/aws-lambda-sap-oauth/README.md

 		"oa2_client_password":"<Password for the OAuth Client ID>"
 	}
 ```
+Note: For oa2_token_endpoint and oa2_endpoint_host, make sure you use the correct port number.
+If you are using NLB, then all requests are proxied through, so you will use the port number of the backend SAP system (for e.g. 44300).
+If you are using an ALB, then the port where ALB listens to HTTPs request should be used instead of the port of the backend SAP system.
+This is because, the SAP system makes a URL check between the receipient information in SAML with the port from where the request came in from.

 1. Once the SAML/OAuth configuration in backend SAP system is setup, you can get the access token using the same payload as above except the field action which should have a value of 'accessToken'.

 ## Additional Resources